is0332hi/Rcardle/README.md

 japanese original game

-cheese 1 card among 3 cards
+cheese 1 card among 3 cards for battle

-and you can change beated enemy
+you can change beated enemy

 try to beat satan